EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Zhentarim/Vevette Blackwater.md

 ## Appearance

-> A beautiful young woman with fiery red hair what has two streaks of brilliant platinum.
+> A beautiful young woman with fiery red hair that has two streaks of brilliant platinum.

 ## Roleplaying